tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

    check the details the SII sent back by email.
 The DTE status is updated to Ask for Status.

-2. Once the SII response is received Odoo updates the DTE Status, in case you want to do it manually just click on the button: Verify on SII.
+2. Once the SII response is received CoquiAPPs updates the DTE Status, in case you want to do it manually just click on the button: Verify on SII.
 The result can either be Accepted, Accepted With Objection or Rejected.